4d/docs/docs/Concepts/dt_blob.md

 A BLOB (Binary Large OBjects) field, variable or expression is a contiguous series of bytes which can be treated as one whole object or whose bytes can be addressed individually.
 A BLOB can be empty (null length) or can contain up to 2147483647 bytes (2 GB).

+> By default, 4D sets the maximum blob size to 2GB, but this size limit may be lower depending on your OS and how much space is available.

 A BLOB is loaded into memory in its entirety.
 A BLOB variable is held and exists in memory only.
 A BLOB field is loaded into memory from the disk, like the rest of the record to which it belongs.

 Like the other field types that can retain a large amount of data (such as the Picture field type), BLOB fields are not duplicated in memory when you modify a record.
 Consequently, the result returned by the `Old` and `Modified` commands is not significant when applied to a BLOB field.